nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 ----------------------

 The listener can provide a set of options that are accessible through the configuration channel.
-For example, depending on listener, it can provide the CPI option from :ref:`motion` or the option for searching for new peer from :ref`ble_bond`.
+For example, depending on listener, it can provide the CPI option from :ref:`nrf_desktop_motion` or the option for searching for new peer from :ref`ble_bond`.
 The host computer can use report set or report get for these options to access the option value.

 On the firmware side, the configuration channel listener and its options are referenced with numbers, respectively module ID and option IDs.

 On the host side, these IDs are translated to strings based on the registered listener and option names.
-Details are described in the :ref:`config_channel_script`.
+Details are described in the :ref:`nrf_desktop_config_channel_script`.

 To register an application module as a configuration channel listener, complete the following steps: